basnijholt/nijho.lt/content/post/python-environments/index.md

 ## 1. Introduction 🚀

-Welcome, fellow Python enthusiasts!
-Like many of you, I've tried various Python environment management tools in search of the perfect fit.
-After a rollercoaster ride through virtualenv, Anaconda, and more, I found my true match in Conda—thanks to its ability to handle "hard to install" non-Python dependencies.
+Like many Python developers, I've spent considerable time trying different environment management tools to find what works best for me.

+After exploring various options from virtualenv to Anaconda, I found that Conda-based solutions fit my needs well - mainly because they handle non-Python dependencies without much hassle.

-Though Conda can be slow when resolving environments, Mamba comes to the rescue, speeding things up.
-In this post, I'll briefly explore some alternatives and share useful commands for setting up Python environments.
-So buckle up and join me in this whirlwind adventure through Python environment management!
+While Conda itself can be slow when setting up environments, tools like Mamba provide the same functionality with better performance.

+In this post, I'll share my experience with different Python environment tools and provide practical commands for setting up Python environments.

 {{< toc >}}